-46. The Commission proposed to revise the pro forma LGIP to require transmission providers that conduct cluster studies to conduct restudies on a scheduled, periodic basis (e.g., annually, semi-annually, quarterly, or a set number of days after the completion of the cluster study).
-Specifically, the Commission proposed to require each transmission provider that conducts cluster studies to revise Sections 6.4, 7.6, and 8.5 of the pro forma LGIP with time frames for periodic restudies.
-The Commission also sought comment on: (1) if the Commission's proposal were adopted, whether transmission providers that conduct cluster studies should be allowed to retain some discretion to conduct a restudy outside of the established schedule at the request of interconnection customers or under specific circumstances that make such schedule deviations necessary; and (2) when this discretion should be restricted and the circumstances under which such schedule deviations should be allowed.
-The Commission also sought comment on whether there are improvements to the pro forma LGIP necessary to clarify events that would trigger a restudy (restudy triggers).
+46. The Commission proposed to revise the pro forma LGIP to require transmission providers that conduct cluster studies68 to conduct restudies on a scheduled, periodic basis (e.g., annually, semi-annually, quarterly, or a set number of days after the completion of the cluster study).69 Specifically, the Commission proposed to require each transmission provider that conducts cluster studies to revise Sections 6.4, 7.6, and 8.5 of the pro forma LGIP with time frames for periodic restudies.70 The Commission also sought comment on: (1) if the Commission's proposal were adopted, whether transmission providers that conduct cluster studies should be allowed to retain some discretion to conduct a restudy outside of the established schedule at the request of interconnection customers or under specific circumstances that make such schedule deviations necessary; and (2) when this discretion should be allowed.71 The

-&lt;sup>68 Clustering allows transmission providers to simultaneously study all interconnection requests received during a specified period.
+68 Clustering allows transmission providers to simultaneously study all interconnection requests received during a specified period.
 See Order No. 2003, FERC Stats. & Regs. ¶ 31,146 at PP 149-156.